-Eight flights deliver Engineering, Environmental, Readiness, Operations, Fire Protection, Explosive Ordnance Disposal (EOD), Resources, and Housing expertise to Holloman Air Force Base and the active duty, dependents, DoD civilians, German Air Force, contractors, and tenants who live and work on the base.
+Six flights deliver Engineering, Installation Management, Operations, Emergency Management, Fire Protection, and Explosive Ordnance Disposal (EOD).
 Holloman's three runways and the accompanying air space comprise the most complex aerodrome in Air Combat Command.
 The base covers over 59,000 acres and includes 7.4 million square feet of facilities.
 The physical plant is valued at over $2.5 billion.

-The Operations Flight consists of 260 Military and Civilian engineers who perform maintenance and repair for 59K acres of land, 6K miles of infrastructure including 6.2M Square Feet of facilities making it the 3rd Largest in ACC.
-These engineers routinely respond to emergency utility and infrastructure repairs, and consist of structural, pavement, water, sewer, fire suppression, electric, fuel distribution, heating, air conditioning, pest management, material control, self help, and customer service elements.
-The operations flight accounts for 60% of the 49th FW's O&M Budget.
+The Operations Flight consists of 260 military and civilian engineers who perform maintenance and repair for 59K acres of land, 6K miles of infrastructure, including 6.2M Square Feet of facilities making it the 3rd largest in ACC.
+These engineers routinely respond to emergency utility and infrastructure repairs, and consist of structural, pavement, water, sewer, fire suppression, electric, fuel distribution, heating, air conditioning, pest management, material control, self-help and customer service elements.
+The Operations Flight accounts for 60% of the 49 WG’s O&M Budget.

 Fire Protection Flight

 The Fire Protection Flight provides fire protection and crash rescue services.